-When it comes to give up smoking, talking about it really is easier than actually doing it.
-There are always going to be people who tell you giving up smoking is easy, however we of course know it’s not.
+When it comes to giving up smoking, talking about it is easier than actually doing it.
+There are always going to be people who tell you giving up smoking is easy, however, we of course know it’s not.

-On Wednesday 11th March, it is British Heart Foundation’s No Smoking Day.
+On the 11th of March, it is British Heart Foundation’s No Smoking Day.
 Because of this campaign, we are inviting you to stop smoking for 24 hours.

 When quitting smoking, like breaking any addiction, you should take it one day at a time.
-So while you may be thinking what good can quitting for one day do, you should also be thinking that this one day is the day you can show yourself you can stop.
+So while you may be thinking about what good can quit for one day do, you should also be thinking that this one day is the day you can show yourself you can stop.

-No Smoking Day has been held every year since 1983, prior to this campaign there were twice as many smokers in the UK than there are today.
+No Smoking Day has been held every year since 1983, before this campaign there were twice as many smokers in the UK as there are today.
 To help you become one of those free from smoking, we have put together below 5 ways to give up smoking for 24 hours.

 Provide the programme with your mobile number and you will be provided with encouraging text message support throughout the day on the 11th.

-It sounds simple but as a start you should firstly ensure you have nothing to smoke.
+It sounds simple but as a start, you should first ensure you have nothing to smoke.
 If you haven’t got any cigarettes, tobacco etc., there will be less of a temptation to smoke.
-As it takes a certain level of effort to go to a shop and buy these, you will have more time to think about what you are doing and less time to simply give into your habit.
+As it takes a certain level of effort to go to a shop and buy these, you will have more time to think about what you are doing and less time to simply give in to your habit.

-With the 11th March being a Wednesday and part of the working week, there will be a good chance that you will be at work and busy with other things.
+If the 11th March falls on a part of the working week, there will be a good chance that you will be at work and busy with other things.
 Use this to your advantage and concentrate on the other things you have to do throughout the day.